TECHNOLOGY DOMAIN

 In this Domain you have the choice to explore technologies in the areas of; digital, fibre, food, materials and systems engineering.

-Digital - 3D Animation & Game Design
+Digital - 2D and 3D Game Design and Animation

 Subject Code: P3TDG